Hard 2 B-Legit

 Hard 2 B-Legit is the fourth solo studio album by American rapper B-Legit.
-It was released on September 24, 2002 via Koch Records.
-Production was provided by Rick Rock, E-A-Ski and Studio Ton among others, with B-Legit serving as executive producer.
-It features guest appearances from Harm, Rick Rock, E-40, Jae Rilla, Ray J, Suga Free, Too Short and Yountie.
+It was released on September 24, 2002, via Koch Records.
+The album was produced by Rick Rock, E-A-Ski, and Studio Ton, among others.
+It features guest appearances from Harm, Rick Rock, E-40, Jae Rilla, Ray J, Suga Free, Too Short, and Yountie.

 The album peaked at number 111 on the Billboard 200, number 17 on the Top R&B/Hip-Hop Albums and number 6 on the Independent Albums in the United States.